- Chart

 Positioning

-Minerva Neurosciences Inc. is positioned as a clinical-stage biopharmaceutical company focused on developing novel therapies for CNS disorders.
-Its competitive advantage lies in its targeted approach to specific neurotransmitter systems and its pipeline of investigational drugs designed to address limitations of existing treatments.
-However, it faces intense competition from larger, established pharmaceutical companies with extensive resources and broader pipelines.
+Minerva Neurosciences is positioned as a clinical-stage biopharmaceutical company focused on developing differentiated therapies for CNS disorders.
+Its competitive advantage lies in its proprietary drug candidates with novel mechanisms of action aimed at addressing unmet needs in schizophrenia and insomnia.
+However, as a smaller company, it faces significant competition from larger, more established pharmaceutical companies with extensive resources and existing market presence.

 Total Addressable Market (TAM)